UMAprotocol/UMIPs/UMIPs/umip-157.md

 For each SpokePool on `chainId`, there will be an ordered series of Bridging Events (sorted in [ascending](#comparing-events-chronologically) chronological order).
 To compute the incentive fee for any event `e` within `E` (the ordered series of Bridging Events), we need to determine the "Running Balance" and the "Incentive Pool" at the time that `e` was emitted.
 We also will need to select which Incentive Curve to use to find the Incentive fee given the running balance and available incentive pool.

+### Computing Incentive Fee using incentive pool size, running balance, and incentive curve for e

+Input the running balance into the Deposit or Refund curve.
+This returns a percentage of the incentive pool size that should be charged for `e`.
+For example, if the incentive pool size is 100 tokens and the curve at the running balance returns 5%, then the incentive fee is 5% of the incentive pool.
+The curve can return positive and negative fees.
+Negative fees should not be lower than -100%.

+The following sections explain how to find the inputs needed to [compute the incentive fee](#computing-incentive-fee-using-incentive-pool-size-running-balance-and-incentive-curve-for-e)

 ### Computing Running Balance for Bridging Event

 #### Finding the Starting Running Balance